-Key Audit Matters Investment property valuations Our audit procedures included: (Group £103,847,000 (2022 : £115,124,000) and Company £1,814,000 We obtained the valuation report prepared by the independent valuer (2022:£2,153,000)) and discussed the basis of the valuation with them.
-We confirmed that the basis of the valuations was in accordance with the requirements of Refer to note 2 in relation to significant estimates and accounting the relevant accounting standards.
-We reviewed the information including the assumptions used for the policies. independent valuation We assessed and confirmed the external valuer's qualifications, Refer to note 10 in relation to Investment property. independence and basis of valuation.
-The valuation of investment property requires significant judgements We appointed a third-party expert to review the independent valuer's and estimates to be made by the directors and the independent valuer valuation report.
-We discussed, critically assessed and challenged the outcomes of and is therefore considered a key audit matter due to the subjective nature of certain assumptions inherent in each valuation. the third-party expert review with the independent valuer to gain assurance over the assumptions and obtained the relevant evidence to Each property's fair value is impacted by a number of factors, but in support these. particular future rental income and market yields applied thereto, which in turn are impacted by the location, quality and condition of the Our results: building and tenant covenant.
-We concluded that the valuation of investment properties and disclosures
+Our audit procedures included:

+- We obtained the valuation report prepared by the independent valuer and discussed the basis of the valuation with them.
+We confirmed that the basis of the valuations was in accordance with the requirements of the relevant accounting standards. - We reviewed the information including the assumptions used for the independent valuation - We assessed and confirmed the external valuer's qualifications, independence and basis of valuation. - We appointed a third-party expert to review the independent valuer's valuation report. - We discussed, critically assessed and challenged the outcomes of the third-party expert review with the independent valuer to gain assurance over the assumptions and obtained the relevant evidence to support these.

+Our results:

+We concluded that the valuation of investment properties and disclosures of the associated level of uncertainty are acceptable.